brotatotes/bht-automation/bht gen 3/Matthew/Chapter 26/Matthew 26 31 bht.md

 # Matthew 26:31 Commentary Help Text

 ## BHT:
-All of you, referring to the disciples, will be made to stumble and fall away.
-This prophecy can be found in Zechariah, where the shepherd who is rejected, sold, and pierced is none other than the Messiah.
-The disciples would be so shocked and offended by Jesus' lowly state and suffering that they would be ready to fall away from him.
-However, these sufferings were in accordance with the will and determination of God.
+Jesus' statement about all being offended at him is meant to distinguish the present disciples from Judas and refers to the rejection and piercing of the Shepherd, identifying Jesus as the Messiah.
+This prediction of stumbling and falling away applies to both the disciples and the Jews after rejecting the smitten Shepherd.
+While these words were addressed to all, they likely carried particular significance for Peter, who needed extraordinary consolation after his denial of Christ.
+Their faith would have failed without Jesus' prayer, and the sufferings of Christ were part of God's plan executed with justice.

 ## Choicest Commentary Quotes:
 ### Henry Alford:
 1. "All (emphatic) ye seems to be used as distinguishing those present from the one, who had me out."
-2. "But, on the contrary, if we examine Zech. xi. xii. xiii, we must I think come to the conclusion that the shepherd spoken of xi.
+2. "The shepherd spoken of xi.
 7–14, who is rejected and sold, who is said to have been pierced (xii.
 10), is also spoken of in ch. xiii.
 7."
-3. "Stier has gone at length into the meaning of the whole prophecy, and especially that of the word ‘my fellow,’ and shewn that the reference can be to no other than the Messiah."
+3. "The reference can be to no other than the Messiah."

 ### John Calvin:
 1. "What Matthew and Mark extend to all the disciples alike is related by Luke as having been spoken to Peter only."
-2. "But though the statement was equally addressed to all, yet it is probable that Christ spoke to them in the person of one man."
+2. "But though the statement was equally addressed to all, yet it is probable that Christ spoke to them in the person of one man, who was to be admonished more than all the rest."
-3. "He [Peter] needed extraordinary consolation, that, after having denied Christ, he might not be altogether overwhelmed with despair."
+3. "He needed extraordinary consolation, that, after having denied Christ, he might not be altogether overwhelmed with despair."

 ### Philip Schaff:
-1. "Shall be offended; 'made to stumble,' 'fall away.'"
+1. "All ye.
+Not without a contrast to Judas who had gone."
-2. "In me, i.e., His betrayal and sufferings, this night, would be made by them an occasion of stumbling, a snare; they would forsake and deny Him."
+2. "Shall be offended; ‘made to stumble,’ ‘fall away.’"
-3. "And the sheep of the flock; the Apostles, but with a wider reference also to the Jewish people."
+3. "This occurred both in the case of the disciples, and of the Jews, after they had rejected the smitten Shepherd."

 ### John Gill:
 1. "They would be so shocked with this sad disappointment, and so offended, or stumble, as to be ready to fall from him."
-2. "Because of his low estate, his being seized and bound, and led away by his enemies."
+2. "Their faith in him must have failed, had he not prayed for them, as he did for Peter."
-3. "The sufferings of Christ, which are meant by the smiting him, were according, not only to the determinate counsel and foreknowledge of God, the will of his good pleasure, but according to his will of command."
+3. "The sufferings of Christ, which are meant by the smiting him, were according, not only to the determinate counsel and foreknowledge of God, the will of his good pleasure, but according to his will of command; which justice executed, and Christ was obedient to, and in which Jehovah had a very great hand himself."

 ### John Wesley:
 1. All ye will be offended at me — Something will happen to me, which will occasion your falling into sin by forsaking me.
 Zechariah 13:7.